A Safe Home Environment to Prevent Falls

 - Place utensils you use every day within reach so you will not have to bend down or climb up to reach them.

 - Avoid climbing as much as possible, especially chairs.
-If there is no other option, use a stool with a rail.
+Use a stool with a rail if you have no other choice.

-- Use lighting that is bright enough, but not blinding.
+- Use lights that are bright enough to see but not too bright.

-- Make sure the carpets are securely fixed to the stairs or remove them.
+- Make sure the carpets are attached to the stairs securely, or take them off.

 - Fix loose or broken handrail or install new ones.
 Make sure there is a handrail on both sides along the whole staircase.

-- Get a distress button on wrist watch, for example.
+- Get a distress button on a wristwatch, for example.